 - Texas A&M Aggies

-That list includes names like Greg Olsen, Martellus Bennett, and O.J.
+That list includes names like Greg Olsen, Martellus Bennett and O.J.
 Howard.

 Arik Gilbert Highlights

 The highly-touted TE held offers from more than 25 FBS programs, including Auburn, Florida, Michigan, Notre Dame, Ohio State, Oklahoma, Penn State and USC.
-Gilbert’s high school teammate, four-star quarterback Harrison Bailey, is committed to the University of Tennessee.
+Gilbert’s high school teammate, four-star quarterback Harrison Bailey, was committed to the University of Tennessee.
 The Vols also offered Gilbert a scholarship.